wxcctechsummit/holcct2100/labslive/lab4.md

 - Click `Download Embed Code` option to save the Chat_Code_Snippet text file.
 The code in that text file can be embedded into your website or used in any web based HTML+Javascript editor like the one found [here](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_basic){:target="_blank"}

-## 4. Entry point routing strategy creation
+## 1.4 Chat Entry point routing strategy creation

-embed video

 - Go back to [WxCC Portal](https://portal.wxcc-us1.cisco.com){:target="_blank"} and click `Routing Strategy` menu item which cross launches the routing strategy configuration webpage.